-The placement manager also provides tips for matching and possible inquiries for the au pair to get a better picture of her personality.
-She is available for feedback and assistance throughout the process.
+Your Placement Manager can provides tips for matching and possible inquiries for the au pair to get a better picture of her personality.
+They are available to help you throughout the process.

 If you have a “Pre-Matched” au pair (also known as a “Direct Placement”), we can assist you as well.
 “Pre-Matched” au pairs are au pairs that the host family “sourced” on their own through friends or relatives abroad.
 In this case, the host family does not go through the matching process, however all other procedures are the same.
 The host family simply provides the au pair’s contact information in the home country, and we handle the rest.
 Please inquire to find out more about our “Pre-Match” process.

 After you interview au pair candidates, you should decide if you would like to continue further interviews with the au pair or release the au pair from your list and continuing the process.
 Once you’ve got it narrowed down, we recommend having multiple interviews to get to know them a little more.
 This is where you can share more about your family and routine.